 “The treatment of severe acute malnutrition is not just about nutrition,” said Saul Guerrero, Nutrition Specialist for UNICEF.
 “It must be part of an integrated health policy to achieve universal health coverage.”

-Expanding Treatment: Promising New Research by Action Against Hunger
+Expanding Treatment: Promising New Research

 In many countries, community health workers provide a range of primary health care services, including treating illnesses like malaria, pneumonia, and diarrhea, in an approach known as Integrated Community Case Management (iCCM).
 Global health guidelines currently state that community health workers can only screen for malnutrition – it is not recommended that they provide direct treatment, but instead should refer malnourished children for care at a health center or hospital.